LAKERS TOGETHER: Find out how we're moving forward. Learn about campus safety measures including testing, face coverings and vaccines.

 The vast majority of canceled titles will be available through Document Delivery.
 This service is free to the GVSU community and in most cases, delivers a copy of your request to your email within a few days.

-Physical materials may also be available through Document Delivery and MeLCat, which allow us to share resources with our community partners.
+Physical materials may also be available through Document Delivery.
 You can contact your liaison librarian for help finding or accessing resources.

 We want to hear from you if you have questions or concerns.
 You can email our Collections and Digital Scholarship team at firstname.lastname@example.org.
 You can email Cara Cadena, Head of Collections and Digital Scholarship, at email@example.com